aturon/ChemistrySet/notes/firehose.markdown

  - synchronization examples from Scalable Joins
  - other classic join calculus examples
  - classic CML examples

+## 6/29/2011

+Guarded choice effectively entails the same implementation challenges as free guards.
+E.g.

+    messagePassingReagent &>
+        choice(
+	  p => someReagent
+	  else => otherReagent)

+at linearization of `otherReagent`, no output of `messagePassingReagent` *satisfying `p`* can be available.

+Problem: does biased choice really work correctly with a *thunked* reagent?
+E.g., a reagent for telling whether an element is contained in a linked-list-set.
+Perhaps this is OK: need to make *very* clear that a computed reagent must contain enough memory manipulation to work correctly with compositions.
+In fact, essentially the same concerns occur with standard joins on thunked reagents.

+Note: if lifted partial functions are not allowed, `Never` is no longer expressible (though `Always` is: as `Const` or `Lift`).

+Reagent constructions:

+    ref.read
+    ref.cas
+    chan.send
+    &>
+    <+>	(external choice)
+    +>	(biased external choice)
+    lift(function)
+    lift(partial function)
+    thunk
+    retry
+    never (?)

+This code

+    bq.enq = rDeq +> nbq.enq
+    bq.deq = nbq.deq &>
+        {case Some(x) => x} <+>
+	Const(()) &> sDeq

+is problematic: the choice to block on `sDeq` depends on the outcome of a previous reagent, `nbq.deq`, which is subject to change.

 ## 6/28/2011

 For sets, could make sense to have a blocking `add` operation: waits